bulletmark/FireBirdLib/README.md

 documentation.
 You can see the output [here][fbdoxy].
 The [directory][fbdirs] links are probably the most useful.

+Also refer to the documentation about the standard [Topfield TAP API][tapapi].

 [fb]: http://tap.topfield-europe.com/firebird/FireBirdLib.zip
 [fbgit]: http://github.com/bulletmark/FireBirdLib/
 [commits]: http://github.com/bulletmark/FireBirdLib/commits/master/